brlimarce/Sudoroyal/README.md

-# Sudoroyal
+# 👑 Sudoroyal
-👑 A royal-themed version of Sudoku on C# and Python.
+## Description
+This is a laboratory project for CMSC 12.